ehrenbentz/LASERcoder/README.md

 **Lightweight Annotation Software for Ethology Research**

-LASERcoder is a free, open-source desktop application for behavioral annotation of video recordings.
+LASERcoder is an open-source desktop application for behavioral annotation of video recordings.
 Built for researchers and students in ethology, animal behavior, ecology, psychology, and related fields who need to score behaviors from video quickly and reliably.

 Runs natively on **Windows**, **macOS** (Apple Silicon and Intel), and **Linux**.